 Molecular genetic tests (or gene tests)

-These look at single genes or short lengths of DNA taken from a person's blood or other body fluids (for example, saliva) to identify large changes, such as a gene that has part of it missing or a section added, or small changes, such as a missing, added or altered part within the DNA strand.
-An example of a condition that is tested in this way is cystic fibrosis.
+These look at single genes or short lengths of DNA taken from a person's blood or other body fluids (for example, saliva) to identify large changes, such as:

 However, there are limitations to genetic testing, as it is only useful if it is known that a specific genetic mutation causes a certain condition.
-A mutation is a permanent change in the DNA sequence that makes up a gene.
+A mutation or error in copying the DNA results in a permanent change to the DNA which can result in a number of diseases.
 For example, a specific gene mutation is known to cause Huntington's disease.
 It is therefore possible to test a blood sample for the presence or absence of this gene mutation.
-For many conditions - for example, diabetes - there may be any one of hundreds or even thousands of different possible mutations in a particular gene, which means genetic testing for those conditions is virtually impossible.
+For many conditions - for example, diabetes - there may be any one of hundreds or even thousands of different possible mutations in a particular gene.
+This means genetic testing for those conditions is virtually impossible.

 Chromosomal genetic tests